fcrozatier/f-stack/packages/reflow/README.md

 ### `style`

 Handles inline styles on an `Element`.
-Creates a functorial mapping with the element `style.setProperty` and `style.removeProperty` methods.
+This sink creates a functorial mapping with the element `style.setProperty` and `style.removeProperty` methods.

 > [!TIP]
-> You can also manipulate reactive --dashed ident properties this way like below
+> You can also use reactive `--dashed-ident` properties like below

 ```ts
 import { attr, html, on, style, type StyleSink } from "@f-stack/reflow";